Keep Up With McLean!

 With permission of the resident, we are happy to offer education to family members or hold family meetings, in person or over the phone.

 Smoking is allowed in designated outdoor areas only.
 No smoking is allowed inside any of our buildings.

 Visiting hours for the residential program are 2-6pm and 7-10pm Monday through Friday and 12-10pm weekends.

-Residents are allowed to hold and use their cell phones, except during treatment, with some guidelines to prevent disruption of the program and other residents.
+Patients are allowed to hold and use their cell phones, except during treatment, with some guidelines to prevent disruption of the program and other patients.

 The treatment team works closely with the individual as well as with family, significant friends, and outside providers to develop a personalized aftercare plan.
 Recommendations by staff are made based upon clinical needs, progress made during treatment, and long-term treatment goals.